NordicPlayground/ble_app_uart_c_S120/README.md

 ble_app_uart_c
 ==============

++ **This project is now a part of the official nRF5 SDK.
+It can be found [here](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk51.v10.0.0/ble_sdk_app_nus_c.html?cp=4_0_1_4_2_0_3).
+Users are advised to use the SDK version, unless you have a specific reason to use this one.**

-**This version of the project has been updated to use SDK v.9 and Softdevice S130.
-For the SDK8 and S120 version, see the branch called "SDKv8.0**
++ **This version of the project has been updated to use SDK v.9 and Softdevice S130.
+For the SDK8 and S120 version, see the branch called "SDKv8.0".**

 Client example with 128 bit UUID service&amp;characteristics for S130